halfkoreangamer/ProjectBeatrix/README.md

 <a href="https://neverwintervault.org/project/nwn1/hakpak/tileset/nwncq-project">NWNCQ Tileset Overrides</a><br>
 <a href="https://neverwintervault.org/project/nwn1/hakpak/original-hakpak/gunners-body-rebuildretexture-male-female-all-races-phenos">NWN PC Races Overrides</a><br>
 <a href="https://neverwintervault.org/project/nwn1/hakpak/fix-wings-tails">Wings/Tails + Cloaks</a><br><br>
 Personally I like the basic NWNCQ Override package with all the content in the extras folder added (interior ceilings).
-Backup your overrides folder before making changes just incase anything goes strange!
-Not reccomended for multiboxing clients.<br><br>
+Not reccomended for multiboxing clients or potato computers.
+I made a copy of my client and added the above overrides for the times when i'm playing a single character.
+Otherwise just backup your overrides folder and give it a shot.<br><br>
 YAL is placed in your NWN/logs folder.
 You must enable client chat logging in your nwnplayer.ini (ClientEntireChatWindowLogging=1 under game options).
 Use File -> Start a run just before your first pull and File -> End run after the end boss has been killed.
-This will add together the multiple log files created into a single log to be parsed later.
+This will add together the multiple log files created into a single file to be parsed later.
 Open your saved run log using the File -> Parse old log file.
 Then using the File -> Save HTML summary will give you the readout.
 I edit the summaries for ease of viewing before posting them here.</p>

 <p><img src="Beatrix2.png"></p>